Reading progress: 0%

 Some revival artists focus on traditional American material, but Sainte-Marie used her music to share the perspectives of Indigenous people, which was rarely heard on mainstream stages.
 Her songs addressed broken treaties, cultural survival, and the long shadow of assimilation policies.
 The folk scene often celebrated being real, but it was not always ready to deal with the problems she talked about.

-Musically, she didn’t just stick to acoustic arrangements.
+Musically, she did not remain within acoustic arrangements alone.
 Over time, she experimented with electronic elements and fuller production, challenging narrow ideas about what “real” folk should sound like.
-Her refusal to stay within the rules of a style of music predicted later discussions about whether a genre should remain fixed or evolve.
+Her refusal to stay inside one style anticipated later arguments about whether a genre should remain fixed or evolve.

-Sainte-Marie’s presence made the revival seem bigger.
-People started talking about more than labor struggles or civil rights in the American South.
-It became a space where Indigenous communities and anti-war voices from around the world could share their perspectives.
-As folk music grew in popularity, the definition of who counted as a folk songwriter began to change.
+Sainte-Marie’s presence widened the revival’s frame.
+The conversation extended beyond labor struggles and civil rights in the American South.
+Folk became a space where Indigenous communities and anti-war voices from other contexts could enter the public conversation.
+As the music grew in popularity, the definition of who counted as a folk songwriter also expanded.

 Newport 1965: The Night Folk Went Electric